-The inhabitants of Qatar are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 1st, 2020, 835 infected persons and 2 deaths have been reported in the country.
-The first confirmed infections were reported on February 29th, 2020, which is the date of the official notification.
+Spread of the corona virus in QatarBy June 13th, 2022, 366882 infected persons and 673 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 11th with 238 new infected persons.

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-Mortality rate of infected persons

-From the previously infected and deceased people, in Qatar results in a mortality rate of 0.2%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Qatar results in a mortality rate of 0.18%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||171 cm||160 cm|
+|Body height||173 cm||160 cm|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Qatar, 20.6% of all over 15-year-olds are still smokers.
+In Qatar, 11.8% of all over 15-year-olds are still smokers.

-8 percent of newborns are underweight.
+7 percent of newborns are underweight.

-Medical care provided by doctors and hospitals in Qatar is below average compared to the world population.
-The country provides 1.2 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesMedical care provided by doctors and hospitals in Qatar is below average compared to the world population.
+The country provides 1.3 hospital beds per 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 With about 2 physicians in Qatar, there are about 0.00 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 0.00.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 15 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
+For example, only about 11 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.